zonkiie/pg_ldap_fdw2/README.md

 Remote filtering works if you give the dn in a where condition of a query with no other conditions and only one value.

 ## TODO
-Memory management, code reworking, error handling, write documentation, query planing to ldap filters...
+Memory management, code reworking, error handling, write documentation, work on user-mapping, query planing to ldap filters...
 Current work: Performance testing

 ## Usage (a better instruction guide will follow)